oldfatcrab/PSYCH101/README.md

 - Bandura
     - believed that **people did not have to learn through rewards or punishments, but could learn by watching others**
     - in order for this to happen one must have thoughts to intervene between what is going on
-    - it is not just a matter Of being rewarded, one must make an inference that the same thing could happen to themselves
+    - it is not just a matter of being rewarded, one must make an inference that the same thing could happen to themselves

 - The Bobo Doll Study
     - the adult proceeded to "beat" the bobo doll up